prod-feng/lustre-zfs-centos7/README.md

 Looks like everything is fine, then I can try to start my Lustre server.

->[root@new-host Downloads]# systemctl start lustre

-If no error message, then it's a good sign.
-Now let me check the Lustre server status.

-Also, we can check the ZFS status and Lustre status as:
+Now I can check the ZFS status and Lustre status as:

 >[root@new-host Downloads]# zpool list